ibexa/documentation-developer/docs/guide/http_cache.md

 For tagging needs in controllers, there are several options, here presented in recommended order:

-1\. **Reusing DispatcherTagger to get it to pick correct tags for you**
+1\.
+Reusing DispatcherTagger to get it to pick correct tags for you.

-_Examples for tagging everything needed for Content using autowirable `ResponseTagger` interface:_
+Examples for tagging everything needed for Content using autowirable `ResponseTagger` interface:

 ``` php
 /** @var \EzSystems\PlatformHttpCacheBundle\ResponseTagger\ResponseTagger $responseTagger */